GooMiHo/coding-exercise-figma/README.md

 _Coding Exercise_

 This react component was designed following the criteria of the code challenge found at https://www.figma.com/file/6SessL7gCmp5y2X5fa4faZ/Code-Exercise?node-id=0%3A58.
-The component takes as input a users email address and full name, and stores it in a local state, which is then logged in the console.
+The component takes a users email address and full name as input, and stores it in a local state, which is then logged in the console.

 ## How To Execute The Project